Try These 15 Types of Video Marketing in 2025 (With Examples!)

 Studies show that 54% of consumers want to see more types of video content from a brand or business they support.
 To meet the demand, brands of all sizes need to create different types of videos to compete.

-Fortunately, there are many ways and video marketing tips that companies can use to stand out and make a memorable impression on their target audiences.
-So, switch it up.
-Find what works.
 Template the process and repeat.
-Think of all the ways you can incorporate different elements into video content: live actors, costuming, music changes to motion design, illustrations, and animated how to’s and more.
+Think of all the ways you can incorporate different elements into video content: live actors, costuming, music changes to motion design, promotional videos, customer testimonial videos, illustrations, animated how-to’s and more.
 The best brands have more room to express themselves and show their personality.

 Retention

 Consumers can put a face to the name.
 Videos help to humanize and personalize your brand experience, inspiring people to support your brand for the long haul.
-Videos can turn casual followers into highly-engaged brand advocates.
+Videos can turn casual followers into highly engaged brand advocates.

 Growth